Capitains/vagrant-capitains-dev/README.md

 /vagrant/run-all.sh
 ```

-If all works, you should be able to access Nemo in your browser at http://localhost:8100 with the contents of canonical-latinLit and canonical-greekLit repositories loaded.
+If all works, you should be able to access Nemo in your browser at [http://localhost:8100](http://localhost:8100) with the contents of canonical-latinLit and canonical-greekLit repositories loaded.
+It may take a few minutes for the full repo to load.

 When you are done using the VM, it's a good idea to shut it down cleanly.